KQM-git/TCL/docs/evidence/characters/geo/noelle.md

 **Enemy stats:**

 * Level 83
-* 70% Physical res
+* 70% Physical RES
 * \(90 + 100\) / \(90 + 83 + 200\) = 0.509 defense multiplier

 </TabItem>
 </Tabs>

-**Significance:** With SS and no other dmg% sources, C2 increases spin damage by 11.11%.
-With other dmg% sources, this value will only get lower.
+**Significance:** With SS and no other DMG% sources, C2 increases spin damage by 11.11%.
+With other DMG% sources, this value will only get lower.
 At AA lv10, this means a full spin with dash cancel does \(190.67 × 1.111\) = 211.83 mv/s, and a full spin jump cancel, at \(183.26 × 1.111\) = 203.61 mv/s.
 [Frame data was taken from Artesians doc](https://docs.google.com/spreadsheets/d/1PN0WgqENUfV8i5hnrz1BOEU56fk7m8FYlFXzFzrsS3k/edit#gid=52721192).

 Meanwhile, N3 dash sits at 208.24, and N4 dash at 215.26.
 This means that even a full spin into dash is only barely better than N3 dash, and a full spin into jump \(the more realistic option due to stamina management\) is slightly worse than N3 dash.